-During the fiscal year, the System entered into a subscription-based information technology arrangements (SBITA) with various vendors for the right to use of their software and licenses for a period of three years which included option to renew for another term.
-During the current fiscal year, subscription asset in the amount of \$452,000 and related accumulated amortization of \$14,000 as well as subscription liability of \$379,000 were recognized.
-The total amount of outflows of resources recognized and accrued for the reporting period is \$3,000.
-The subscriptions' principal and interest requirements to maturity are as follows:
+The System entered into a subscription-based information technology arrangements (SBITA) with various vendors that provides the System, the right to use their software and licenses over a period of three years that included option to renew for another term.
+As of the reporting period, the total carrying value of the subscription asset is \$475,000 with related accumulated amortization of \$98,000 while the outstanding subscription liability is \$297,000.
+The total amount of outflows of resources recognized and accrued for the reporting period is \$12,000.
+The subscriptions' principal and interest requirements to maturity are as follows (dollars in thousands):